deter-project/docs/site/docs/about_these_pages.md

 ## Renaming a Page

 This would simply be a matter of renaming the file in docs/, and making corresponding changes in mkdocs.yml, as well as in any other files in docs/ which reference the original name.
 Note that if you rename a page, you may want to run `mkdocs build --clean` instead of `mkdocs build` when you [regenerate the site](#pushing-changes-to-the-live-server).

+## Customizing Docs

+If you are customizing these docs for your own organization, here are some general guidelines for making them your own.
+Changing the logo and colors requires a small amount of HTML and CSS knowledge:

+* In general, you can do a find/replace in the `site/docs` directory replacing 'DETERLab' with your own organization name.
+* The `base.html` file in the `readthedocs_custom' directory includes customizations to the layout and is where the doc-logo.png is included.
+Replace the png with your own using a PNG file around 24px by 24px.
+* Colors are controlled in the docs/css/extra.css file.

 ## Pushing Changes to the Live Server